BA-HanseML/NF_Prj_MIMII_Dataset/modeling/modeling.md

 # Model Types

 The Modeling part was approached from two perspectives.
-We followed a pure unsupervised approach with the stochastic and Autoencoder models and a pseudo-supervised approach by data augmentation following a classification.
+A pure unsupervised approach with the stochastic and Autoencoder models and a pseudo-supervised approach by data augmentation following a classification is followed.

 ## Unsupervised Approach

 ### Stochastic Models

-Within the unsupervised approach we used two model types for anomaly detection.
+Within the unsupervised approach two model types for anomaly detection are being used.
 The stochastic approach makes use of models like:

 + Isolation Forest
 + Elliptic Envelope